 VIP Dinner Cruise with Bateaux Parisiens |

 Vive la liberté!
-Without doubt this is the most important event in the Paris calendar.
+Without doubt this is one of the most important Paris events in July.
 Europe's oldest and biggest military parade commences promptly at 10 AM on the Champs-Elysées.
 The crowds will be huge, but it's a chance to see the President of France, a flight of planes, horses, and soldiers promenade from the Arc de Triomphe towards Place de la Concorde.

 In the evening, witness the annual fireworks show at the Eiffel Tower.
 The best place to be is at the Trocadero (across the river from the mighty tower).
 But arrive early to find a spot.
 The fireworks starts at around 11 PM and lasts for about 35 minutes.
 Find out more about Bastille Day here.

 Paris in the summer has one highlight after another.
 Just when you think you can't take another event, it's the Tour de France.
 The famous French cycling race started in 1903 as a way to boost readership in a car magazine.
-The course changes yearly but the format is the same — with time trials, a hilly race through the country's mountains, les plaines, and, usually ending in Paris as the cyclists circle the Champs-Elysées ten times.
-For 2025, due to the Paris Olympic Games, the race will end in Nice.
+The course changes yearly but the format is the same — with time trials, a hilly race through the mountains, and, comme toujours, the race ends in dramatic fashion in Paris as the cyclists circle the Champs-Elysées ten times.

 The route covers about 3,000 km, over cobblestones, dirt roads and demanding mountain finishes in the Alps or the Pyrenees or Mount Ventoux in Provence.
-If you happen to be in Paris on the final Sunday, head to Place de la Concorde to get up close to the cyclists.
+One of the highlight Paris events in July is the final Sunday of the race, when you should head to Place de la Concorde to get up close to the cyclists.
 It's a thrilling sporting moment.

 Versailles with Priority Access + Gardens |